sobjornstad/tabularium/docs/manual.md

 The occurrence limits let you limit the displayed occurrences by the date they were entered or modified and/or the source and volume they come from.
 Note that you must specify a source to be able to specify volume numbers.
-Unlike with entry limits, having *none* of the occurrence limit checkboxes checked means that all occurrences are displayed.
+Having *none* of the occurrence limit checkboxes checked means that all occurrences are displayed (note that this is the opposite of the entry limits).

 # Adding to and editing your index